 - Posted Monday November 26, 2018

-On November 22 the House of Lords EU Home Affairs Sub-Committee wrote to Health Secretary Matt Hancock for clarity on the government’s contingency plans for medicines access post-Brexit, as well as the estimated costs in the event that no deal is reached before the March 29 deadline.
+Take a look at our recent article on drug stockpiling for further details on the efforts to provide clarity on contingency plans for medicines access after Brexit, as well as the potential costs in the event of no deal being agreed before the March 29 deadline.